Flower Power Bicycle WalkBikeMarin Logo

 Management and Oversight

-The Pilot Program is being managed by the Marin County Department of Public Works.
-Craig Tackabery, Assistant Director, and Dan Dawson, Principal Transportation Planner, are coordinating its implementation.
+The Pilot Program was managed by the Marin County Department of Public Works.
+Craig Tackabery, Assistant Director, and Dan Dawson, Principal Transportation Planner, coordinated its implementation.

 Consultants

-Alta Planning + Design has been selected as the lead consulting firm for the initial implementation of the Pilot Program.
-Alta and is team of supporting consultants will carry the program through the following key phases:
+Alta Planning + Design was the lead consulting firm for the initial implementation of the Pilot Program.
+Alta and its team of supporting consultants carried the program through the following key phases:

 • public outreach